 Your child’s doctor may order other tests based on the history and physical exam.

 Many children see their family doctor or pediatrician for asthma care.
 You and your child’s doctor may choose to have your child seen by a specialist, such as a pediatric allergist or pediatric pulmonologist (lung specialist).

 We recommend this if any one of the following occurs:

-- Several visits to the hospital or emergency room in the last year
+Several visits to urgent care or emergency room or hospitalization during the last year

 No matter what type of doctor you establish a partnership with to provide your child’s asthma care, it is important to ask the following: